Email: soha@forwardtraining.me

 Sustaining Performance.

-It is examined and strengthened deliberately.
+Leadership effectiveness under pressure cannot be assumed.
+It must be examined and strengthened deliberately.